lesterzone/validator/README.md

 ## Install

-Just copy validator.go and validator_test.go to your project, change it as wish and don't expect until this package is updated from this repo.
+Just copy validator.go and validator_test.go to your project, change it as you wish and don't wait until this repo is updated, *but*, feel free to provide feedback, open issues and collaborate.